 8.2 Access to and Disclosure of Information

 We will manage your information securely.
-Access to your information by College staff or other individuals acting on our behalf, for example contractors or service providers, is on a need-to-know basis and will only be processed in accordance with data protection legislation, under our instructions and in-line with this privacy notice.
-We have technical and organisational measures in place to safeguard your information as required under data protection law.
+Access to your information by College staff or other individuals acting on our behalf, for example contractors or third -party service providers, is on a need-to-know basis and will only be processed in accordance with data protection law, under our instruction and in-line with this privacy notice.
+We have technical and organisational measures in place to safeguard your information.

 8.3 Sharing your Personal Data

-The College outsources a number of services we provide to our employees.
-Some of these are under contract with the supplier who act as a Data Processor on our behalf; the College, as the Data Controller, tells the supplier how to process your data, when to delete it and so on.
+The College outsources a number of employee services.
+Some of these are under contract with the supplier who act as a Processor on our behalf; the College, as the Controller, tells the supplier how to process your data, when to delete it and so on.
 Your data may be provided to organisations including but not limited to:

-- Microsoft to support your use of Office 365, One Drive and SharePoint, including emails, calendars and other apps used through this service;
+- Microsoft to support your use of Office 365, One Drive and SharePoint, including Outlook for emails, calendars and other apps used through this service

-In other circumstances, the College will share your data to another organisation who then become the Data Controller.
-This means they determine how your data will be processed and accountable for this.
+In other circumstances, the College will share your data to another organisation who then become the Controller.
+This means they determine how your data will be processed, becoming accountable for this.
 These organisations include: